 Past UPWP's were reviewed to identify the transportation planning tasks that were completed for each of the 43 communities in the PVPC region.
 Tasks included data collection, planning studies, local technical assistance requests, and regional activities such as the update to the TIP or CMP.
 All total, 1216 tasks were identified over this timeframe.
 While the total number of projects for each community is often a function of the size of the community, at least one task was completed for each community.
 This information is summarized on the table on page 53.
 Tasks completed or estimated to be completed as part of the FFY 2021 and FFY 2022 UPWP have also been included on this table for informational purposes.
-Completion of these tasks are estimated and will be updated as part of future UPWP's.
+Completion of these tasks are estimated and additional detail is added at the completion of the federal fiscal year as part of future UPWP's to identify other specific planning work completed such as requested traffic counts, local technical assistance requests, meeting attendance, etc.